 - Leave the head for last as most dogs aren't too eager to be touched on top of the head.

 - Go gradually.
-If at any time, your pup tries to nip, you are going too fast, and need to go back a few steps by touching less intensely.
+If at any time, your pup tries to nip, you are going too fast in the process and need to go back a few steps by touching less intensely.

 2. Gentleness Pays